 You will probably already want to bring your cell phone to take photos of your amazing adventures, but you should also bring a portable battery pack, and a watertight bag to store them in.
 For longer hikes, put the phone on airplane mode and take photos sparingly to conserve your battery.

 Now that you've got your 10 Essentials, you can think about upgrading to some tough gear that can truly be life saving.
 The alpine is slow to lose snow, and quick to regain it.
 Heading into the shoulder season as we are, it's important to be prepared for changing conditions.
 Bringing along accessories like crampons and gaiters will mean that you are prepared for every version of trail you may encounter.
-If crampons are new to you, watch this video to get an introduction to how extra traction can change your entire outdoor experience.

 So you're ready to set off on your grand adventure; you've got your gear, you've done your research, and you're well rested and prepared for the hike ahead of you.
 There is one more crucial thing you need to do before heading out-- tell someone where you're going!
 Include the name of the destination, the route you plan to take, and about how long it should take you.
 This is the person that, should you go missing, will be able to reach out to the authorities and get the rescue team on your trail.